- A Math Fraction Game -

 Equivalent Math Fraction Game

-This fraction math activity is great for students of various grade levels.
-Students will begin learning about equivalent fractions in school in the 3rd grade.
-As you probably already know, many students even in the 4th, 5th, 6th grades and above still struggle with the concept of equivalent fractions!
+This fraction math game is great for students of various grade levels.
+Even though students may start exploring equivalent fractions in about 3rd grade, many students in the 4th, 5th, 6th grades and above still struggle with equivalent fractions!

 Go to main Fraction Games page